alexjames/buildbreak/clang.md

 The `extern` keyword specifies that a particular variable has been defined outside the current scope.
 It is common practice to place all definitions of external variables at the beginning of the source file.
 This way, the extern declarations can be omitted.
+Extern can only be used in declarations.

 ```
 The following code snippet would fail to compile if you skip the extern declaration.